Healthy double soup: Red pepper and yellow pepper soups – mixed pepper soup recipe

 Enjoying this double soup on a diet

-How to make this double soup on a budget
+How to make this double pepper soup on a budget

 This can be an expensive soup to make but if you buy the peppers reduced or have a few that need using up in the fridge then it is a really easy meal to make and impressive too!

-Freezing chopped peppers that you have leftover is a great way to then turn them into this soup.
+Freezing any chopped peppers that you have left over is a great way to then turn them into this soup.

 More recipes you might enjoy

-If you would love to try more of my soup recipes check out this post full of tips and tricks to make the best soup and lots of tasty recipes such as tomato soup, mushroom soup and even pasta soups.
+If you would love to try more of my soup recipes check out my popular soup recipes post full of tips and tricks to make the best soup and lots of tasty recipes such as tomato soup, mushroom soup and even pasta soups.

 Which meal do you struggle with ideas for a healthy meal plan?
 I have lists of breakfast ideas and lunch ideas if that helps you.

-If you are vegetarian or want to eat more vegetarian or plant-based meals I have a full list of vegetarian and vegan recipes here.
+If you are a vegetarian or want to eat more vegetarian or plant-based meals, I have a full list of vegetarian and vegan recipes.

 Double Soup of Red pepper soup and Yellow Pepper soup